fzao/Selafin.jl/README.md

 ## Plot the variables

-It is possible to plot the listed variables of Telemac interactively (see video above) with the following function:
+It is possible to plot the listed variables of Telemac interactively (see video above).
+Use the *Plot1D()* to see the variables as time series.
+Other functions exist such as *Plot2D()* to visualize variables on the domain:

 <p align="left">
   <img src="./fig/plot_display1.png" width="200"/>